clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \ask If the state of a trait is $1$.
 Which are the two transitions can the trait undergo in the next generation?
 Which transition probabilities are associated with these transitions?
 \end{itemize}

+Note that we don't *know* the state transition probabilities yet, the ultimate goal is to find a way of estimating these probabilities so we can extrapolate what would happen many generations down the line.
+We call such unknown quantities the *parameters* of a model.

-Note that Savage et al. write that the gain and loss rate (probabilities in our case) are the only two parameters of the model, while we just identified *four* parameters.
+Savage et al. write that the gain and loss rate (probabilities in our case) are the only two parameters of the model, while we just identified *four* parameters.

 \begin{itemize}
 \askstar Can you express $\pzero$ and $\pone$ in terms of the gain ($\gain$) and loss ($\loss$) probabilities?
 \end{itemize}

-Note that we don't *know* the state transition probabilities yet, the ultimate goal is to find a way of estimating these probabilities so we can extrapolate what would happen many generations down the line.
-We call such unknown quantities the *parameters* of a model.

 # A toy example: the pentatonic scale